Can you upload to Dropbox from an external hard drive?

 “For many years I have worked between Mac computers at home and the office using an external hard drive to sync my files, however, I would like to change to a Dropbox folder instead, for convenience and security reasons, and I want to sync external hard drive to Dropbox.
 Besides, I would like to know if can take my Dropbox sync external drive, so I can still use it if I need to travel and there's no Wi-Fi to connect to Dropbox.”

-How to sync external hard drive with Dropbox
+4 ways to sync external hard drive with Dropbox

-Can Dropbox sync to an external hard drive or vice versa?
+Can Dropbox sync external drive or vice versa?
 The answer is of course yes.
 Dropbox officially provides two channels to allow local files to be synced to the cloud.
 In addition, we will also provide a simpler method.
 Read on to learn how to sync external hard drive with Dropbox.

 Before starting the following methods, please make sure that you have connected the external hard drive to your computer and can read the data locally because if you connect the external hard drive to your computer, Dropbox will treat it as part of the local storage.